svhawkins/B-Minor-Compiler/README.txt

 *************
 features:
-driver function has -t option (eventually)
+driver function has -t option just like in [parse], since this main program is just a continuation of the validator

 all <struct>_print functions have new function <struct>_fprint, that prints to a given file stream: